readium/readium-css/docs/CSS22-postcss.md

 If you need to build stylesheets for IE11 or an early version of Edge (e.g. 14), then you can use most of ReadiumCSS, excepted user settings.
 You’ll consequently have to customize the `src`’s `ReadiumCSS-before.css`, `ReadiumCSS-default.css` and `ReadiumCSS-after.css` and remove the user settings submodules.

+Then you must customize the selectors in `ReadiumCSS-config.js` and replace them with either CSS classes or custom attributes so that reading modes and flags can work as expected.

-Then you will have to enable the `postcss-css-variables` and `postcss-alter-property-value` in the `postcss.config.js` file to be found at the `src` folder’s root.
+Finally you will have to enable the `postcss-css-variables` and `postcss-alter-property-value` in the `postcss.config.js` file to be found at the `src` folder’s root.

 The following must be added to `plugins`: